-In this episode I speak to the brilliant Angela Dowd.
-We really focus the conversation on how to develop a innovator’s mindset, and lessons learnt as Director of Practice Innovation at Burns & Levinson LLP, and as the President of the Board of Directors at ILTA.
+In this episode, I speak to the brilliant Angela Dowd.
+We really focus the conversation on how to develop an innovator’s mindset, and lessons learned as Director of Practice Innovation at Burns & Levinson LLP, and as the President of the Board of Directors at ILTA.

 Some of the highlights include: (numbers are time codes)